Rob Ward for Ward 11

 Now more than ever, we need to practice responsible spending at City Hall.
 Just as a family does not go purchase luxury goods like cars, big screen TVs, and new furniture when times are tough, our city needs to be extremely diligent in cutting unnecessary spending to help aide Calgarians in our economic recovery.

 Calgarians say they are most concerned with infrastructure/roads, safety, and taxes.
 Our city council needs to focus on essential services like road maintenance, snow removal, police/fire/EMS, water services, waste removal, and other essential items.
-This is what matters to Calgarians – not unnecessary projects that do nothing to help to put money back in our pockets.
+This is what matters to Calgarians – we need to nail these core services before spending on projects.
 Rob believes we can offer better value for dollar in these essential services – and technology can be used to ensure maximum efficiency.

 Simply stated – Calgarians know that now is not the time for large projects or unnecessary upgrades and spending unless it is for essential services.
 Let's nail our basics first before spending on large projects.
 Fiscal restraint now will ensure the long-term success of our residents and our City.